PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 from which the readers may, or may not, derive their own, unstated guidelines about how to proceed.
 I think the author needs to make a greater effort here in presenting more clearly identified guidelines.

+> The presence of caveats in the face of uncertainty is not an issue, it is good
+> scholarship.
+That being said, after greatly expanding the simulations, the
+> guidelines are, *where justifiable*, more prescriptive.

 So I think that the manuscript needs an introduction, more clarity in the presentation of the methods and results, and a clearer presentation of the